Welcome to Less High School Stress!

 The other 3 sections include ideas for further reading.

-If you find what you read here useful, please share it with others who may benefit, too, so we can get as many people destressed as possible.
-I’ve seen some high schools starting to put links to this site on their websites, and other referrals have been coming through Facebook and Twitter.
+If you find what you read here useful, please share it with others who may benefit, too, so we can get as many people destressed about college admission as possible.
+Some high schools have put links to Less High School Stress on their websites, and other referrals have been coming through Facebook, Twitter and other sources.
 Thanks for getting the word out!

 Oh, and if you’re a student reading this website…..thanks!
 Despite much of the material being addressed to parents, this website was created primarily for your benefit.
 I’m confident you’ll find it relevant, and hopeful you’ll find it useful and interesting.